ZX-joe/Applied-Data-Analysis-How-to-make-a-hit-moive/README.md

 ## Dataset
 For the project, the datasets we analyse are as follows:

 - [Amazon reviews dataset](http://jmcauley.ucsd.edu/data/amazon/index.html) contains totally 142.8 million product reviews (ratings, text, votes) and related metadata from Amazon.
-Among the huge data, we mainly use the 'Movies and TV' part for the inplementation of our ideas.
+Among the huge data, we mainly use the 'Movies and TV' part for the implementation of our ideas.

 - [TMDB movie dataset](https://www.kaggle.com/tmdb/tmdb-movie-metadata) is a dataset we find on Kaggle.
 It contains metadata on thousands of movies, including the plot, cast, crew, budget, vote, revenues, etc.